Kaalwy/MeiBot/README.md

 ### Usage

 Once your bot is up and running, you can invite it to your Discord server using the OAuth2 URL generated from the Discord Developer Portal.
-Use the following command prefixes to interact with KalleBot:
+Use the following command prefixes to interact with MeiBot:
 ```
     Music Commands:
         .join - Joins your voice channel.